JanssenProject/jans/docs/CONTRIBUTING.md

 - Write tests first and then code.
 Ensure that integration tests that cover your code are appropriately updated and reviewed.
 - Create PR early and push often.
 - Janssen uses GitHub actions to run automated checks on PR changes.
 Ensure that these checks are passing with every push.
-- Engage PR reviewers at the start so that they can continue to reivew code as it is developed and in small chunks.
+- Engage PR reviewers at the start so that they can continue to review code as it is developed and in small chunks.
 - For a change that is non-trivial(an enhancement or a new feature), design should be reviewed.
 This should be done via PR by adding appropriate code owners.

 <!-- TODO: enable this once the workspace guide is ready and developers can test locally from workspace